romainmenke/pusher/README.md

 At the moment there is :
 - link : a push handler based on `Link` headers.
-- linkheader : `Link` header placer. -> broken, needs more work
+- linkheader : `Link` header placer.

 Planned :
 - parser : a push handler that parses response data to generate push frames